MicrosoftDocs/azure-stack-docs/azure-stack/partner/azure-stack-vaas-troubleshoot.md

 1. Select the **Create** button.
 1. Repeat for the remaining VM images.

-The properties of all 5 VM images are as follows:
+The properties of all five VM images are as follows:

 | Publisher  | Offer  | OS Type | SKU | Version | OS Disk Blob URI |
 |---------|---------|---------|---------|---------|---------|